IU-PR/Capstone_project/content/docs/2024/startup_studio/week2.md

 * Uses modern web technologies to ensure a smooth and efficient user experience.

 4. **Integration and APIs**:
-* IAM Server built with Python and FastAPI provides APIs for authentication and authorization.
+* IAM Service built with Python and FastAPI provides APIs for authentication and authorization.
-* Manifest Builder Server exposes APIs to handle form submissions and interact with the Cluster Manager.
+* Manifest Builder Service exposes APIs to handle form submissions and interact with the Cluster Manager.
 * Splunk APIs for collecting and sending metrics to Grafana.

 5. **Scalability and Performance**: